INTI-CMNB/KiDiff/README.md

 ```

 Note: if you are using Debian, or some derived distro like Ubuntu, you can
 find a Debian package in the releases section.
+But using the repo is simpler.

 ## Standalone use